DeimosLabs/NeuralBlender/README.md

 Doesn't have a custom UI yet, but generic LV2 controls seem to be working fine.

 Compiles and installs with cmake.
-Required libraries: eigen3, lv2, and (for JACK support) libjack See CMakeLists.txt for more details.
+Required libraries: eigen3, lv2, and (for JACK support) libjack.
+See CMakeLists.txt for more details.

 To build and install, from an empty build directory run something like: